Speed 2: Cruise Control: Box office

 Speed 2: Cruise Control premiered at the Cineplex Odeon in Century City, Los Angeles on June 9, 1997, and was released into theaters on June 13.
 The release date was rescheduled twice—originally set for July 2 and pushed up to June 6 to avoid competition with Men in Black and Titanic (which was then scheduled for July), then moved back one week to avoid competition with Con Air.

 During its opening weekend, Speed 2 was shown on 2,615 screens and grossed $16.2 million.
 It ranked at number one in the box office, grossing just $500,000 more than Con Air in second place.
-Box office sales for Speed 2 dropped 54 percent the following weekend, grossing only $7.8 million and ranking at number five.
+Box office sales for Speed 2 dropped 54% the following weekend, grossing only $7.8 million and ranking at number five behind Batman & Robin, My Best Friend's Wedding, Con Air and The Lost World: Jurassic Park.

 The film grossed $48 million in the United States, and had a total gross of $164.5 million worldwide.
 Moviefone and Time have both ranked the film among the biggest box office bombs of all time, with estimated losses for the studio ranging from $40–70 million.

 Awards

-The film received eight Razzie Award nominations out of 12 possible categories at the 18th Golden Raspberry Awards, and had the second-highest number that year following Batman and Robin (1997), which had 11 nominations.
+The film received eight Razzie Award nominations out of 12 possible categories at the 18th Golden Raspberry Awards, and had the second-highest number that year following Batman & Robin (1997), which had 11 nominations.
 Speed 2 won the award for "Worst Remake or Sequel", but lost the award for "Worst Picture" to The Postman (1997).
 At the Stinkers Bad Movie Awards, the film was nominated for three awards.
-It won Worst Sequel but lost both Worst Director and Worst Screenplay for a Film Grossing Over $100M to Batman and Robin.
+It won Worst Sequel but lost, both Worst Director and Worst Screenplay for a Film Grossing Over $100M to Batman & Robin.

-Home media
+Home media and rights

-Speed 2: Cruise Control was released on VHS on December 2, 1997.
-A LaserDisc version would be released that same month.
+20th Century Fox Home Entertainment released the film on VHS and LaserDisc in the United States on December 2, 1997.
 The film would be released for the first time on DVD on November 3, 1998.
-It was once again released on DVD on July 30, 2002 along with its predecessor.
+It was once again released on DVD on July 30, 2002, along with its predecessor.
 This THX certified DVD release features animated menus that resemble Geiger's computer.
 Bonus features include a half-hour HBO special called "The Making of Speed 2: Cruise Control" and three trailers.
 These are a single trailer for Speed and two others for its sequel.
+There is also a DTS 5.1 audio track on this release.
+In Australia (Region 4) it was released on DVD in 2001 by 20th Century Fox Home Entertainment South Pacific, while in the United Kingdom (Region 2) it was bundled together with Speed on a January 2004 DVD release.
+In 1998, the film also received LaserDisc releases in Japan and Hong Kong.
 On May 6, 2014, Speed 2: Cruise Control was released on Blu-ray as part of the Speed Collector Pack.

+On March 20, 2019, Rupert Murdoch sold most of 21st Century Fox's film and television assets to The Walt Disney Company, and Speed 2: Cruise Control was one of the films included in the deal.